Categories: Breastfeeding, Pumping

 How to measure your flange size

 To determine the best flange size for you, you’ll need to measure your nipple.
-Take a tape measure or ruler and measure the diameter, or width across, of your nipple in millimeters.
+Start by lightly stimulating your nipple with gentle touch.
+Take a tape measure or ruler and measure the diameter of the tip of your nipple in millimeters.
+We recommend measuring vertically (up and down) and horizontally (left to right) and using the larger of those 2 measurements.
 Do not include measurements for your areola, the larger part around your nipple.
-Select your flange size based on your measurement.
-Common flange sizes relative to nipple measurements are listed below.
-If your pump manufacturer doesn’t offer one of these sizes, look for the next closest size.

 The proper fit

-- The flange fits comfortably around your breast
+- The flange fits comfortably around your nipple and breast/chest

-- Only your nipple and a small part or none of your areola enters the tunnel when pumping
+- Only your nipple and little to none of your areola enter the tunnel when pumping (because nipples are not perfect circles!)

-- Your nipple moves freely when pumping without rubbing against the side of the tunnel
+- Any movement of the nipple against the side of the tunnel is fluid and comfortable

 - After pumping, your breasts feel soft and emptied